bwsw/cloudstack-ui/README.md

 `http://link_to_api_endpoint` - url of ACS API

 `/my/config/path` - path to a directory with a custom configuration file named config.json.
-For example: /home/cs-ui-config

 3.